If agile is good for your project: table of contents

 Agile is great.
 It really does.
 It lacks the painful bureaucracy.
 It helps you deliver the value more frequently therefore you gain access to faster verification and hence deliver the right product quicker.
 It gives the team a lot of creative freedom.
 Simply, its fame didn’t come out of nowhere.
 The biggest players in software development and other IT-related businesses use Agile.
 But, is it universal?
+Are there such projects, when is agile not a good fit?

 First and foremost, Agile principles were proposed by a group of programming experts.
 It was tailored to the needs of software development.
 Other industries have recognized its advantages and applied the Agile approach as well.
 If you want to learn more about Agile and its history, you will find plenty of information in our article about Agile in software development.